Lande21/RolandeU.github.io/README.md

 one uncomfortable thing a day!
 Took a bus and we are connected!, five yrs ago i was dreamng of this moment!!
 I took a bus to ALdi US,
+Shopped and maintained the budget ,
+I was very considerate of my budget
-Shopped and maintained the budget ,May i find what GOD has prepared for me Make cornbread sTARTED TO rEAD THE ds BOOK!
+May i find what GOD has prepared for me
+Make cornbread
+sTARTED TO rEAD THE ds BOOK!